tedee-com/tedee-example-ble-android/README.md

 ## About

 This example project was created by the [Tedee](https://tedee.com) team to show you how to operate the Tedee Lock using Bluetooth Low Energy communication protocol.

-This project was created using Kotlin language and it runs on Android devices.
+This project is developed using the Kotlin language and is designed to run on Android devices.
+It utilizes our Tedee Lock SDK, which can be accessed via the following link: [LINK TO SDK]().
+Navigate to the `build.gradle` file located in the Module: app directory.
+Within this file, locate the dependencies section where you'll find the dependency for the Tedee Lock SDK.

-The purpose of this project is to present how you can establish a Bluetooth connection with Tedee Lock, start an encrypted session and operate it (currently only the `Unlock` command is implemented).
+The purpose of this project is to demonstrate how you can integrate the Tedee Lock SDK into your own app.
+It provides you with the capability to:
+- Establish a Bluetooth connection with a Tedee Lock by providing necessary data such as the Lock's Serial Number, Certificate, and Mobile Public Key.
+- Disconnect the connection from the lock.
+- Send commands to the lock based on the BLE documentation.
+- Receive callbacks when the connection status changes.
+- Receive callbacks when indication messages are received.
+- Receive callbacks when notification messages are received.
+- Handle errors that occur during lock connection.

-App uses RxAndroidBle library and custom implementation of secure BLE session.
+App uses RxAndroidBle library and custom implementation of secure BLE session (All from Tedee Lock SDK).
 It is not using any Tedee services and works only locally within the range of BLE.
 During the preparation steps, you will have to get the lock certificate manually.

-With this example, you will be able to operate only one lock at a time.
+With the SDK, you will be able to operate only one lock at a time.

 > :warning: This is just a simplified example of how to connect and send commands to lock.
 It omits security concerns, error handling, and best practices.
 This is not production-ready code.